-The stable outlooks reflect the expectation that the group will continue to maintain very strong balance sheet strength metrics while maintaining market-leading positions in its core business segments.
+The stable outlooks reflect the expectation that the group will continue to maintain very strong balance sheet strength metrics with continued solid operating results, while maintaining market-leading positions in its core business segments.

 Note: An outlook determination is assigned in tandem with a Best's Credit Rating and other opinion types to supplement the opinion by providing an indication of the potential future direction of the opinion over an intermediate period, generally defined as 36 months.
 For additional information refer to: Guide to Best's Credit Ratings